EthanCentaurai/ColourblindMode/README.md

 Translations
 ------------

-Colourblind Mode should work for everyone regardless of language, but the text in the menu is currently only in English.
+Colourblind Simulator 2015 should work for everyone regardless of language, but the text in the menu is currently only in English.

 Feedback